KDE/digikam/README.md

 # Dependencies

-See the complete list of dependencies [at this url](https://cgit.kde.org/digikam.git/tree/DEPENDENCIES)
+See [DEPENDENCIES](DEPENDENCIES) file for details.

 CMake compilation options to custom digiKam:

-Use CMake `-DENABLE_KFILEMETADATASUPPORT=on`  flag to compile digiKam with KDE files indexer support                                 (disabled by default).
+* Use CMake `-DENABLE_KFILEMETADATASUPPORT=on`  flag to compile digiKam with KDE files indexer support                                 (disabled by default - experimental).
-Use CMake `-DENABLE_AKONADICONTACTSUPPORT=on` flag to compile digiKam with KDE Mail Contacts support                                 (disabled by default).
+* Use CMake `-DENABLE_AKONADICONTACTSUPPORT=on` flag to compile digiKam with KDE Mail Contacts support                                 (disabled by default - experimental).
-Use CMake `-DENABLE_DBUS=off`                 flag to compile digiKam without DBus support                                           (enabled by default - for Linux desktop only).
+* Use CMake `-DENABLE_DBUS=off`                 flag to compile digiKam without DBus support                                           (enabled by default - for Linux desktop only).
-Use CMake `-DENABLE_MEDIAPLAYER=on`           flag to compile digiKam with QtAV support                                              (disabled by default).
+* Use CMake `-DENABLE_MEDIAPLAYER=on`           flag to compile digiKam with QtAV support                                              (disabled by default but hight recomend to support video files).
-Use Cmake `-DENABLE_APPSTYLES=on`             flag to compile digiKam with widget application style support                          (disabled by default).
+* Use Cmake `-DENABLE_APPSTYLES=on`             flag to compile digiKam with widget application style support                          (disabled by default).

-OpenCV3 support needs extra contrib modules package, especially 'face' and 'legacy' components.

 Mysql support options (experimental):

-Use CMake `-DENABLE_MYSQLSUPPORT=on`          flag to compile digiKam with MysSql support                                            (disabled by default).
+* Use CMake `-DENABLE_MYSQLSUPPORT=on`          flag to compile digiKam with MysSql support                                            (disabled by default).
-Use CMake `-DENABLE_INTERNALMYSQL=on`         flag to compile digiKam with internal MySQL server                                     (disabled by default).
+* Use CMake `-DENABLE_INTERNALMYSQL=on`         flag to compile digiKam with internal MySQL server                                     (disabled by default).

 Debug options:

-Use CMake `-DBUILD_TESTING=on`                flag to compile digiKam source code unit tests                                         (disabled by default).
+* Use CMake `-DBUILD_TESTING=on`                flag to compile digiKam source code unit tests                                         (disabled by default - for developpers only).

 # Installation